 You can buy pyrethrins in several forms, but the most common are bottled insecticides that contain pyrethrin extract.
-The dried flower heads are also available or you can grow your own.
+The dried flower heads are also available or you can grow your own and dry them.
 Pyrethrin-extract based insecticides are effective against a wide variety of insects, including soft-bodied insects and chewing and sucking insects such as aphids, leafhoppers, mealybugs, spider mites, stink bugs, scale, thrips, and whiteflies.

 Although they are organic, pyrethrin-based insecticides are still moderately toxic to mammals, including household pets like cats and dogs.
-Also be aware that many store-preparations are enhanced with piperonyl butoxide, which makes it more toxic.
-If you have small children or pets in the house, make sure to limit their exposure to any application of pyrethrin-based insecticides.
+Also be aware that many store-preparations are enhanced with piperonyl butoxide, which increases toxicity levels.
+If you have small children or pets in the house, limit their exposure to any application of pyrethrin-based insecticides.

 To use pyrethrin, follow label instructions during application, wear gloves and protective coverings, and repeat applications as needed to control your insect problem.
 Depending on the pest target, multiple applications may be necessary.

-Make Your Own Pyrethrin
+Make Your Own Pyrethrin Insecticide Spray

 You can make your own pyrethrin insecticide from homegrown pyrethrum daisies.
 Once the plant is blooming, pick off the full blooms and dry the flower heads in a cool, dark, and dry place.
 Store the dried flower heads in a tightly sealed, airtight container.
-When it comes time to use them, grind up 1 cup of flower heads to a powder, mix the powder with a little liquid soap to increase their spreadability, and combine with enough water to make a sprayable solution.
+When you are ready to use them, grind up 1 cup of flower heads to a powder, mix the powder with a little liquid soap to increase the spreadability, and combine with enough water to make a sprayable solution.
 Pour the solution into a spray bottle and use it as you would storebought insecticide.
 Be sure to label the bottle and store it out of reach from any children.
 The strength of homegrown pyrethrin varies based on the flower heads, so feel free to experiment with the proportions until you achieve effective control.